How do chemical scrubbers remove carbon monoxide and carbon dioxide from the air within a sealed refuge chamber or safe haven?

 Addressing key questions on the installation of MineARC Systems GuardIAN Refuge Chamber Monitoring and how it can integrate with IT equipment on site.
 As mine sites become digitalised, the need to collect and analyse more data increases, as does the number of devices linked to a network.
 Refuge chambers are ideally positioned to be an […]

-One way to overcome downtime is through implementing a remote monitoring and diagnostics system into a company’s existing maintenance, repair and operational programs.
+One way to overcome downtime is through implementing a remote monitoring system into a company’s existing maintenance, repair and operational programs.

 Large scale operations can have thousands of personnel on site during each shift.
 It is imperative that safety and emergency response procedures are designed to accommodate such a large number.
 Evacuation is always the primary course of action; the provision of Self-Contained Self-Rescuers (SCSR) diminishes the risk against the inhalation of toxic gases as personnel […]

 Will advances in technology to improve safety underground reduce current limitations and challenges on site?

 Safety is paramount in any tunnelling project.
 Trusted tunnelling safety initiatives safeguard against accidents and emergencies.